-- 10.1 Assuming that SLT has not directed changes to the preferred plan, then it is anticipated that the preferred plan, including adaptive pathways would be put forward for public consultation in a draft regional plan in January 2022. - 10.2 The consultation will run for eight weeks. - 10.3 A series of supporting documents and assessments, including necessary SEA, WFD and other environmental assessments will be published alongside the draft regional plan. - 10.4 A Non-Technical Summary of the regional plan will also be published. - 10.5 The preferred, adaptive plan will also be entered into the WRPG WRP Tables for use by individual companies.
+The preferred plan, including adaptive pathways, will be put forward for public consultation in a draft regional plan.
+The consultation will run for 14 weeks.

+A series of supporting documents and assessments, including necessary SEA, WFD and other environmental assessments will be published alongside the draft regional plan.

+A Non-Technical Summary of the regional plan will also be published.

+Situation 4 in the preferred regional adaptive Best Value Plan will be entered into the WRPG WRP Tables for use by individual companies, as the reported pathway.
 We intend for this to be done automatically as a download from the DLP.